xAlpharax/blog/content/posts/rust.md

 Apparently the full correct explanation is this:

 >The `&` indicates that this argument is a _reference_, which gives you a way to let multiple parts of your code access one piece of data without needing to copy that data into memory multiple times.
 References are a complex feature, and one of Rust’s major advantages is how safe and easy it is to use references.
 You don’t need to know a lot of those details to finish this program.
 For now, all you need to know is that, like variables, references are immutable by default.
 Hence, you need to write `&mut guess` rather than `&guess` to make it mutable.
-(Chapter 4 will explain references more thoroughly.)
+(Chapter 4 will explain references more thoroughly.)[^1]

 The key highlight here is that references are "immutable by default".
 That's one interesting quirk.